 - Wildlife: On the fauna front, there are black bears, alligators, gopher tortoises, wild pigs and a large variety of reptile and birdlife.
 If you are extremely lucky, you may even spot a Florida Panther.

-Route / Conditions:
+Route / Conditions

 - Signage: The Florida Trail is well marked throughout its course with orange blazes.

 - Elevation (or lack thereof): The FT may well be the world’s flattest long distance trail.
 The highest point on the FT is around 270 ft above sea level.
-You can leave the Diamox and oxygen tanks at home for this one.
+You can leave the Diamox and oxygen tank at home for this one.

 - Environmental Diversity: What it lacks in altitudinal variation, the FT more than makes up for on the ecological front.
 Florida’s subtropical and temperate ecosystems make it the most biologically diverse of America’s lower 48 states.
 Environments that the FT passes through include swamplands, scrub, pine forests, hardwood hammocks and Palmetto prairies.